Marina Mabrey: Chicago Sky (2023–2024)

 On February 11, 2023, Mabrey was traded to the Chicago Sky in a four-team trade also involving the New York Liberty, Phoenix Mercury, Dallas Wings.

-Connecticut Sun (2024–present)
+Connecticut Sun (2024–2025)

 On July 17, 2024, Mabrey was traded to the Connecticut Sun (along with a 2025 2nd round draft pick) from the Chicago Sky, in exchange for guards Rachel Banham and Moriah Jefferson, a 2025 1st round pick, and the rights to swap 2026 first round picks.

+Toronto Tempo (2026–present)

+On April 3, 2026, Mabrey was drafted sixth overall by the Toronto Tempo in the 2026 WNBA expansion draft.
+On June 25, she dropped 53 points against the Los Angeles Sparks, shooting 17/28 from the field and 9/18 from three, tying the records for most points and most three-point field goals in a WNBA game.

 Overseas

 For the 2019–20 season, Mabrey moved to Latvia to play for TTT Riga.
 In her first game she scored 24 points and led her team with eight rebounds to win 89–81 over defending champions UMMC Ekaterinburg which contained WNBA players Brittney Griner, Courtney Vandersloot and Emma Meesseman.
 Riga won only two of the following nine matches that were played.
 Mabrey settled in well in a young team and at the suspension of play she was eighth in the league in points per game (15.8).
 She left Latvia in mid-March after European play was cancelled due to the COVID-19 pandemic.

 For the 2020–21 season, Mabrey moved to Israel to play for Bnot Hertzeliya.
 In 22 games, she averaged 23.2 points, 8.0 rebounds, 6.9 assists and 2.4 steals per game.